-25. If an educational service agency (ESA) receives Title I, Part A funds as an LEA to provide Title I services to a group of regular LEAs, must the ESA comply with the supplement not supplant requirement?
+27. If an educational service agency (ESA) receives Title I, Part A funds as an LEA to provide Title I services to a group of regular LEAs, must the ESA comply with the supplement not supplant requirement?

 Yes.
 The ESEA requires an ESA, as a recipient of Title I, Part A funds (i.e., receives a Title I, Part A grant), to comply with all applicable requirements, including the supplement not supplant requirement.
 This may pose unique issues if the regular LEAs that an ESA services control the allocation of State and local funds to their schools.
-In such a case, the ESA will need to cooperate with the LEAs that it serves and that control the allocation of State and local funds to ensure that Title I schools receive all the State and local funds they would otherwise receive if they were not receiving Title I, Part A funds.
-If an ESA is not a recipient of Title I, Part A funds, but instead enters into an agreement with one or more LEAs to provide services, the ESA would not need to meet the supplement not supplant requirement; rather, the requirement would apply to the LEAs.
+In such a case, the ESA will need to cooperate with the LEAs that it serves and that control the allocation of State and local funds to ensure that each Title I school receives all the State and local funds it would otherwise receive if it were not receiving Title I, Part A funds, recognizing that schools within an ESA may receive different per-pupil amounts depending on the allocation methodology of the LEA in which they are located.
+If an ESA is not a recipient of Title I, Part A funds, but instead enters into an agreement with one or more LEAs to provide services, the ESA would not need to meet the supplement not supplant requirement; rather, the requirement would apply to each individual LEA.

-26. Must Title I, Part A funds be used only for allowable activities given that no LEA may be required to demonstrate that individual costs are supplemental?
+28. Must Title I, Part A funds be used only for allowable activities given that no LEA may be required to demonstrate that individual costs are supplemental?